rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/data-modeling-in-rethinkdb.md

 }
 ```

-In this example, every post contains an `author_id` field, that links
-each post to its author.
-We can retrieve all posts for a given author
+Every post contains an `author_id` field that links each post to its author.
+We can retrieve all posts for a given author as follows:
-as follows:

 ```python
 # If we have a secondary index on `author_id` in the table `posts`